- Name: Counselling

-If the student has English as a second language, then they will also be required to hold an IELTS of 7 and exhibit clear evidence of communication skills through the medium of English in the interview.
-This is an essential professional requirement.
+If the applicant has English as a second language, then they will also be required to hold an IELTS of 7 and exhibit clear evidence of communication skills through the medium of English in the interview.

 Admissions to the programme are made using Bangor’s online application system.

-- Applications accepted throughout the year, but we advise you to apply before 1st June after which we will start to shortlist and schedule interviews with the course having a maximum capacity.
-Once that is reached no more applications will be able to be considered for that years entry though we may revisit them if places become available due to withdrawal/deferral.
+Applications will be accepted throughout the year, but we advise you to apply before 1st June after which we will start to shortlist and schedule interviews.
+This course has a maximum capacity and, once that is reached, no more applications will be able to be considered for the next year of entry, though we may offer future places if they become available due to withdrawal/deferral.

 For applications received by 1st June:

-- Week after the 1st June: All applications received to date will be reviewed together
+- Week of 1st June: All applications received to date will be reviewed together.

 - Week of 7thJune: Selected applicants will receive an invite to interview and applicants not selected for interview will be notified (please check emails/post).

-- Week of 1st July: Interviews will be held in Bangor and although we can’t guarantee the ability to reschedule for allocated time we are committed to make every reasonable attempt we can to be flexible for those with real problems in making their original date.
-All applicants (including overseas applicants) will have to come to Bangor for interview as, due to requirements of the professional accrediting body, we can NOT offer remote interviews via Skype etc.
+- Week of 1st July: Interviews will be held in Bangor.
+Although we cannot guarantee the ability to reschedule for allocated time, we are committed to making every reasonable attempt to be flexible for those with real problems in making their original date.
+All applicants (including overseas applicants) will have to come to Bangor for interview as we can NOT offer remote interviews via Skype etc.